the-kakfa-dude/abides/java8/java_db_sonar/README.md

 (like in this project) you don't really need to specify each of the tasks above, as some will run others.

-For instance, a build will do a test, a run will do build but not a jar, and so on.
+For instance, in default gradle a build will do a test, a run will do build but not a jar, and so on.
 The result is you end up getting some tasks for free.

 However, as soon as you start adding new tasks (like a sonar task, or a task for functional tests), or otherwise start changing the `build.gradle` file, it's pretty